NAD+ IV infusion

 NAD+ as a cofactor may be used for improving mental clarity, alertness, concentration, and memory.
 Because of its role in energy production and DNA repair, NAD+ may also be used for improving athletic performance and reduce aging effects.

-NAD+ infusions are individualized for each client and take several hours to complete.
+NAD+ infusions are individualized for each client and may take several hours to complete.
+Starting dose of NAD+ is 250mg to 500mg.

 Excellent add ons: